yeohhq/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :information_source: **Things to Note:**  <br />
+* Backdated appointments are allowed to be able to digitise existing appointment records . <br />
 * Schedules patient appointment for patient at INDEX in the displayed patient list.<br />
 * Appointment will be set to input DATE (format: YYYY-MM-DD) and TIME (format: HH:MM).<br />
 * TAGS should be alphanumeric.<br />